k-gruenberg/DoubleX/README.md

 }
 ```

-A digest of all analysis results for all extensions analyzed will be stored in a CSV file as well.
+A machine-readable digest of all analysis results for all extensions analyzed will be stored in a CSV file as well.
 Its path is specified via the `--csv-out` command line argument.
 No CSV file will be created when no `--csv-out` argument is supplied.

+In addition, a human-readable digest of all vulnerabilities found will be stored in a Markdown file, too.
+Its path is specified via the `--md-out` command line argument.
+No Markdown file will be created when no `--md-out` argument is supplied.

 ## GUI